$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Best PTE Study Guide for 79+ (Australian Immigration Points)

-For Australian PR applicants using the points test (subclasses 189, 190, 491), hitting PTE 79 (Superior English) is worth 20 immigration points — the single largest points gain available outside age.
-At current EOI invitation thresholds of 85–95 points for most occupations, those 20 points are often the difference between receiving an invitation this round and waiting another year.
-The best study guide for reaching 79+ is one built around algorithm optimisation: understanding exactly what the Ordinate® and IEA scoring engines reward at the 79 threshold and targeting those specific patterns, not general English improvement.
+For Australian PR applicants using the points test (subclasses 189, 190, 491), meeting the current Superior English component thresholds — L69/R70/W85/S88 — is worth 20 immigration points.
+At current EOI invitation thresholds of 85–95 points for most occupations, those 20 points can materially affect competitiveness.
+The best study guide for reaching the required level is one built around algorithm optimisation: understanding exactly what the Ordinate® and IEA scoring engines reward and targeting those specific patterns, not general English improvement.

 Why 79 Is Harder Than 65 — and What Changes

-The 10-point gap between Proficient English (65) and Superior English (79) is not a linear scale.
-It's not "14 more points of the same thing."
-The scoring bands work differently at the top end.
+The gap between Proficient English and Superior English is not a linear scale.
+The Australian thresholds are component-specific, so the required scores are not simply "14 more points of the same thing."

 At 65+, you're demonstrating adequate proficiency: you complete tasks, your responses are comprehensible, your writing has acceptable accuracy.
 Many candidates reach 65 on their first attempt without targeted preparation because their underlying English is strong enough to clear the floor.

-At 79+, the algorithm is looking for patterns that distinguish proficient speakers from highly proficient ones at a statistical level.
-In Speaking, the Ordinate® engine measures consonant clarity, phrase-level rhythm, and the complete absence of hesitation markers.
-In Writing, the IEA engine rewards broader lexical range and more varied syntactic structures.
-In Reading and Listening, the 79+ threshold requires near-zero errors on the high-difficulty items that most candidates at 65+ are getting wrong.
+At Superior level, the algorithm is looking for patterns that distinguish proficient speakers from highly proficient ones at a statistical level.
+In Speaking, the Ordinate® engine evaluates phonemic accuracy, rhythm, intonation, phrasing, and oral fluency.
+In Writing, the IEA engine evaluates writing mechanics, syntactic complexity, lexical variety, and thematic coherence.
+In Reading and Listening, the higher thresholds leave less room for errors.

 The jump from 65 to 79 doesn't come from practicing more.
 It comes from understanding which specific patterns the algorithm requires at that threshold and building those patterns deliberately.